Left Ginza

+As of 2024, a critical edition that includes an annotated translation of the Left Ginza is being prepared by Bogdan Burtea and Christoph Markschies.

 Summaries of each book (or tractate), based mostly on Häberl (2007), are provided below.
-Translated excerpts are from Gelbert (2011), while Mandaic transliterations are derived from Gelbert (2011, 2021).
+Translated excerpts are from Gelbert (2011), which is mostly based on Lidzbarski (1925), while Mandaic transliterations are derived from Gelbert (2011, 2021).

+Opening lines of each chapter are provided below, since Mandaeans often refer to Mandaic prayers by their opening lines.

 Book 1

 Book 1 is a four-part prose text on the salvation process, beginning with the ascension to heaven of Seth, in advance of his father Adam (compare Sethian Gnosticism).